fritshoogland-yugabyte/yb_stats/README.md

 The metric endpoints are available at the following places with default settings:
 - HOSTNAME:7000/metrics for the master server
 - HOSTNAME:9000/metrics for the tablet server
-- HOSTNAME:12000/metrics for the YCQL (cassandra) server
+- HOSTNAME:12000/metrics for the YCQL (cassandra API) server
+- HOSTNAME:13000/metrics for the YSQL (postgres API) server
+- HOSTNAME:13000/statements for the YSQL (postgres API) server

-The main types of data are 'value' and 'latency' type statistics.
+The main types of data are 'values', 'countsum' and 'countsumrows', 'statements' type statistics.
-- The 'value' type consists of a statistic name and a value.
+- The 'values' type consists of a statistic name and a value.
 The value can be time, bytes, a number of occurences, etc. Also the value can be a counter or a gauge (absolute number).
 - The 'countsum' type consists of a statistic name and total_count (number of times the statistic is triggered), total_sum (total time in microseconds), which are both counters.
 The statistics also includes min, mean, max and several percentiles.
 These are absolute values (obviously).
+- The 'countsumrows' type consists of a statistic name and count (the number of times the statistic is triggered), sum (total time in millisecons) and rows (amount of rows returned from the statistic topic).
+The statistics are counters.
+- The 'statements' type consists of the query, together with common pg_stat_statements timing information.

 The goal of yb_stats is to capture this information and show it or store it, to learn and help with performance investigations.
 Another goal is to make this a support package (hence the CSV format), which allows a client to capture all current available information and transport it to Yugabyte for review.